daily-co/daily-js/README.md

 # daily-js

-The official front-end library for the Daily.co video call API.
+The official front-end library for the Daily.co video calling API.

-- Manage the call lifecycle and participant state
+- Manage call lifecycle and participant state
 - Respond to in-call events
 - Customize call layout and UI